-Refer to Appendix A , "Manually Installed Products," and the appropriate product manual for instructions.
+Refer to Appendix A, "Manually Installed Products," of the MPE/iX System Software Maintenance Manual that corresponds to the release to which you have backdated and to the appropriate product manual for instructions.
 The products will not be operational until your perform the necessary configuration changes.
 Manually installed products include:

 - HP ALLBASE/4GL

 - ALLBASE/SQL or IMAGE/SQL

 - OpenView Console/System Manager

 - SNA IMF/iX

 - HP Predictive Support

 - Non-HP (Third Party) Software

 - Java/iX

+- HP Resource Sharing and Information Access